Gbemiga97/IAM_Portfolio/CyberArk PAM Self-Hosted 12.6/05_LDAP-Integration-Lab/02_Lab.md

 ## Key Concepts I Focused On

-- **Bind Account Security:** The Bind Account only needs read access to AD — it should never be given Domain Admin or any elevated privileges.
+- **Bind Account Security:** The Bind Account only needs read access to Active Directory; it should never be given Domain Admin or any elevated privileges.
 Least privilege applies to service accounts just as much as to human accounts.
 - **Password Never Expires:** Setting the Bind Account password to never expire is not a security shortcut — it is a deliberate operational decision.
 The alternative is a recurring outage every time the password expires.
 The account's read-only scope means the risk is minimal and acceptable.
-- **Directory Mapping is the Access Control Layer:** The AD groups are not just organisational labels — they are the mechanism that determines what every LDAP user can and cannot do in CyberArk.
+- **Directory Mapping is the Access Control Layer:** The AD groups are not just organisational labels; they are the mechanism that determines what every LDAP user can and cannot do in CyberArk.
 Managing AD group membership *is* managing CyberArk access.
 - **LDAP vs LDAPS:** This lab used standard LDAP (port 389).
 In a production environment, **LDAPS** (port 636) with a valid SSL certificate should be used to encrypt the authentication traffic between PVWA and the Domain Controller.
 Sending credentials over unencrypted LDAP is not acceptable in a real environment.
 - **Never Edit LDAPConf.xml Directly:** All LDAP configuration must go through the PVWA wizard.
 The file is managed by CyberArk and direct edits can silently corrupt it.